 The other great underpinning tenet of Marvel's success is its devotion to the status quo.
 This lesson, adopted from the timeless fairy-land of decades of sitcoms and Sunday funnies, ensures that audiences know without fail what they're paying for when they go to the theater.
 It's the same reason Oreos are a successful cookie: they're indistinguishable from one another.
 Every Marvel hero is a wiseacre.
 Every villain is smirking, a little gothy, and assured of their own supremacy.
 Every fantasy city is all shining spires and every super suit is the same skin-tight, faux-serious getup.
 The villain loses every time because villains threaten the status quo, while the heroes protect it.

 The real-world politics of the films strongly support this conservative bent.
 Black Panther features a white CIA agent who heroically uses a drone to shoot down black arms dealers hoping to start an anti-American global revolution.
 Captain Marvel received substantial support and cooperation from the US Air Force thanks to its positive depiction of that agency, while Iron Man featured a lethal one-man war against nebulously Middle Eastern "terrorists".
-Captain America, from concept to execution, kills for the US government.
-It's his entire reason for being.
+In this collection of articles, journalist Siddhant Adlakha thoroughly and insightfully charts the long-standing relationship between Disney, Marvel Entertainment, and the various branches of the United States Armed Forces.
+It is, to say the least, revealing reading.

 The Marvel films boast enormous production values, but their creature and sci-fi design remain wholly unmemorable and generic.
 Every space ship looks more or less the same, ditto for every eccentric space character and monster.
 The CGI metropolises of Asgard and Wakanda are reskinned clones of one another, silvery and devoid of life or coherent culture.
 Nothing is messy.
 Nothing is flawed or ugly.
 It's all one big zipless blob of gray-white nothing, and to say that the films' color palettes are similar would be to fatally overburden the word "similar".
 Ditto the camerawork, which in over a decade has produced virtually nothing noteworthy or visually interesting.
 Probably the best shot in the entire 20+ movie run is of a Wakandan warrior sliding down a banister.